-Wartook Valley is home to spectacular sunsets, brilliant night skies, rugged mountain views, scenic walks and abundant wildlife.
-There is also a wealth of wonderful walk and 4WD tracks to experience.
+The Wartook Valley is home to spectacular sunsets, brilliant night skies, rugged mountain views, waterfalls and wildflowers.
+There is an abundance of scenic walks and 4WD tracks to experience.
 You'll also find Aboriginal rock art and some of Australia's oldest olive groves.

-- Outdoor and adventure seekers can enjoy year-round horse riding, rock climbing, fishing, mountain biking, quad bike tours and wildlife watching.
+- Adventure seekers can enjoy year-round horse riding, rock climbing, fishing, mountain biking, quad bike tours and wildlife watching.

-- While you're in the area spend a day visiting the gorges, lagoons and waterfalls such as McKenzie and Beehive falls.
+- While you're in the area, spend a day visiting the gorges, lagoons and waterfalls at locations like MacKenzie Falls and Beehive Falls.

-- Drive by some of the largest olive groves in Victoria on your way out and stop off at local farm gates to stock up on quality olive oils and fresh produce.
+- See some of the largest olive groves in Victoria, like at the Grampians Olive Co., and stop to stock up on quality olive oils and fresh produce.

-- Visit the Zumsteins picnic area in the Grampians National Park on the banks of the MacKenzie river.
+- Visit the Zumsteins picnic area in the Grampians (Gariwerd) National Park on the banks of the MacKenzie River.
 Explore the site of an historic settlement, enjoy a barbeque and take in the wildlife.

-- Discover the Mudadgadjin Walk in the Black Range State Park.
-This short walk take you to the significant aboriginal rock art shelter.
+- Whilst in the Black Range State Park, discover the Mudadgadjin Walk, which takes you to the significant aboriginal rock art shelter,

-- Walk up Flat Rock in the North of the Grampians starting at Mt Zero carpark.
-Whilst you're there further along is the Hollow Mountain walk and Mt Stapylton.
+- Walk up Flat Rock in the North of the Grampians starting at Mt Zero (Mura Mura) carpark.
+Further along is Hollow Mountain (Wudjub-gayan) and Mt Stapylton (Wurgarri).